Posts

 Image

 1988 Dir.
-Sandor Stern As children, Leon and Ursula Linden (David Hewlett and Cynthia Preston) are taught important life-lessons by their father’s medical dummy ‘Pin’ – as in Pinocchio - voiced by their emotionally vacant ventriloquist father (Terry O’Quinn).
-When their parents are killed in a car crash things take a turn for the dark'n'twisted as Leon becomes obsessed with Pin; eventually dressing the dummy in his dead father's clothes and insisting that visitors to the house meet him.
+Sandor Stern As children, Leon and Ursula Linden (David Hewlett and Cynthia Preston) are taught important life-lessons by their emotionally vacant ventriloquist father (Terry O’Quinn), who demonstrates with his medical doll ‘Pin’ – as in Pinocchio.
+When their parents are killed in a car crash, things take a turn for the dark and twisted as Leon becomes obsessed with Pin; eventually dressing the life-size doll in his dead father's clothes and insisting that visitors to the house meet him.
 Eventually Pin begins telling Leon what to do.
 And who to kill… A PLASTIC NIGHTMARE!
-Opening with a placid, vaguely spooky piano score, and exhibiting a stately creepiness akin to those melodramatic made-for-TV thrillers we all love so much, Pin gradually unfolds as an intriguing and fascinating psychological study of a young man’s descent into madness, brought about by his stifling childhood, emotionally frigid parents and an inability to relate to anyone other than an anatomy dumm
+Opening with a placid, vaguely spooky piano score, and exhibiting a stately creepiness akin to those melodramatic made-for-TV thrillers we all love so much, Pin gradually unfolds as an intriguing and fascinating psychological study of a young man’s descent into madness, brought about by his stifling childhood, emotionally vacant parents and an inability to relate to anyone other than an anatomy d...

 Candyman